 What aspects of the course should primarily be developed?
 How could these aspects be developed in the short or long term?

-We are working on developing a complete theory for policy gradient methods.
-These methods have been successful in practice, but have not been well justified theoretically.
+We have now developed a complete and simple theory for policy gradient methods.
 Next year, we will have a full picture for these methods.

 OTHER INFORMATION

 Is there anything else you would like to add?
 Nope.